vorcigernix/engineeringroles/managers/director_engineering.md

 * Experience collaborating with leaders and stakeholders across the company to build a high level roadmap & vision for a team.
 * A deep understanding of how cross-functional product teams work at a software product company and experience managing such teams.
 * A desire to focus on managing other engineering managers, engineering leads, and staff engineers
-* Experience and a deep interest in leading initiatives for improving Meetup engineering culture, values, process, speed, quality, execution, and delivery.
+* Experience and a deep interest in leading initiatives for improving Socialbakers engineering culture, values, process, speed, quality, execution, and delivery.
 * Experience leading recruiting initiatives, as well as growing and organizing engineering teams.
 * A deep understanding of engineering teams and architecture best practices across multiple disciplines (especially machine learning, analytics, data pipeline, core platform, and infrastructure engineering)